 You'll want to make sure you have all of the required accessories.
-For this project you'll need, at a minimum, the Raspberry Pi 2, a 2.5A power supply, and a Micro SD card.
-Plus, you will need either a USB wifi adapter or an ethernet cable to connect to your router.
+For this project, you'll need, at a minimum, the Raspberry Pi, a 2.5A power supply, and a Micro SD card.
 Links to the required accessories are available on this guide in the "Tools" section.

 The first thing you'll want to do is flash your SD card with the Raspbian operating system image of your choice.
 There are a few versions of Raspbian you can choose from and the instructions for each are nearly identical.

 I wrote a separate guide on installing Raspbian Buster.
 Use that guide to install the Raspbian operating system and then return here!